jcvernaleo/brewing/Seasick-Brewing.md

 # Seasick Brewing

-This whitepaper describes the challenges and possibilities of boat-based (mostly) small scale breeing of beer.
+This whitepaper describes the challenges and possibilities of boat-based (mostly) small scale brewing of beer.
 It discusses the motivations, open questions, and possible solutions.

 ### 08/2020